DigitalGlobe/gbdxtools/GBDXtools v17.0.0 Release Candidate.md

-GBDXtools v0.17 is coming soon with some major internal changes.
+GBDXtools v0.17.0 includes some major internal changes.
 Now is the time to test against critical systems.
-Because of internal changes older versions of GBDXtools will eventually be unable to fetch imagery.
-You can install and test the v0.17 release candidate the following ways:
+Because of internal changes older versions of GBDXtools will be unable to fetch imagery after April 27, 2020.
+You can install and test the v0.17.0 release the following ways:

-- pip: `pip install gbdxtools==0.17.0rc2`
+- pip: `pip install gbdxtools`
-- pipenv: `pipenv install gbdxtools==0.17.0rc2`
+- pipenv: `pipenv install gbdxtools`
-- conda: `conda install -c conda-forge -c digitalglobe -c digitalglobe/label/rc gbdxtools=0.17.0rc2`
+- conda: `conda install -c conda-forge -c digitalglobe gbdxtools`
-- notebooks: https://staging-notebooks.geobigdata.io/ has v17.0.0rc1 for testing

 Windows dependencies have been collected here:

 - https://github.com/DigitalGlobe/gbdxtools-windows-dependencies

+GBDX Notebooks users have the following options for testing:

+- https://staging-notebooks.geobigdata.io/ has v17.0.0rc1 for testing
+- This notebook shows how to upgrade the current Jupyter environment to 0.17.0: https://notebooks.geobigdata.io/hub/notebooks/z8rpwyl4y5kk4t818q03?tab=code.

+The default Notebook environment will be automatically upgraded for all users the week of April 20th.

 ### Important Changes: